Information you need when applying for FEMA aid

 Replacing important documents

-- Replace your vital documents – Browse a list of sites where you can get everything from your Social Security card to your passport replaced.
+- Replace vital records – Browse a list of sites where you can get everything from your Social Security card to your passport replaced.

 - Replace U.S. currency – U.S. Department of Treasury.
 Find out how to submit a claim for damaged or mutilated notes and coins.
 See examples of damaged currency.

-- Identity Theft – Federal Trade Commission.
-Find out how to protect yourself against identity theft, especially if you’ve lost important documents.
+- Identity theft – Find out how to protect yourself against identity theft, especially if you’ve lost important documents.